perfectgentlemande/go-mongodb-crud-example/README.md

 And make sure that your `GOPATH/bin` path presents in `PATH` variable.

 Use this command to generate the `api.go` file:
-`oapi-codegen --generate=types,chi-server openapi/openapi.yaml > internal/api/api.go`
+`oapi-codegen --package=api --generate=types,chi-server openapi/openapi.yaml > internal/api/api.go`